dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

  - draft
 ---

-OpenShift Virtualization builds upon [Kubevirt][2] and provides a container native home for your virtual machine workloads.
-While bare metal is the only officially platform, it is possible to experiment in a lab using nested virtualization.
-This post will walk through the basics of enabling OpenShift Virtualization in a vSphere laboratory environment.
+OpenShift Virtualization builds upon [Kubevirt][2] to provide a container native home for your virtual machine workloads.
+While bare metal is the only officially support platform today, this post will walk through enabling OpenShift Virtualization in a laboratory environment using vSphere and nested virtualization.
 <!--more-->

 # Understanding OpenShift Virtualization

 Why virtual machines in containers?!

 As you begin to migrate applications to a containerized, cloud-native platform like OpenShift you begin to realize benefits like portability, repeatability, and automation.
 Applications hosted on virtual machines may not be practical to containerize or even compatible.
-That doesn't mean they may not be positioned right along side containerized applications.

 OpenShift Virtualization enables you to run your virtualized workloads on the same platform powering your containerized workloads using a consistent Kubernetes interface.

-To experiment with container native virtualization on vSphere let's begin by adjusting the network configuration.
+To experiment with container native virtualization on vSphere let's begin by enabling a suitable network configuration.
 # Configuring vSphere Networking for KubeVirt

 You likely already have several networks plumbed to your ESXi Hosts for virtual machine guests to attach to.
 It is likely you may attach your containerized virtual machines to these same networks.
 Virtual Switch Tagging (VST) and Virtual Guest Tagging (VGT) provide the ability to carry a VLAN tag all the way from the physical rack switch through the vSwitch to the guest.